RedHatProductSecurity/trestle-demo/markdown/components/hello-world-sso/Hello World SSO/source_001/ac/ac-2.1.md

 ## Control Statement

-Support the management of system accounts using [organization-defined automated mechanisms].
+Support the management of system accounts using organization-defined automated mechanisms.

 ## Control guidance